jrah/nextjsjameshome/README.md

 If two buttons
 Test contrast ratios

-If nothing was ever added in the non-repeatable zone or there was but deleted
+If nothing was ever added in the non-repeatable zone or there was but deleted.
+Sometimes there is different result.